yelrom0/random-image-displayer/README.md

 ## Who am I?

 - I'm Daniel Morley, a Backend Python Developer from Melbourne, Australia.
-I enjoy tinkering with my home server and sometimes write small projects like this.
+I enjoy tinkering with my home server and sometimes write small projects like this (and sometimes some larger).

 ## Can I modify it?